For Patients & Caregivers

 - To treat chemotherapy extravasations (chemotherapy that has leaked and become trapped in surrounding tissue)

 DMSO may be used to treat this condition in a hospital setting.

 - To treat interstitial cystitis (inflammation and pain of the bladder of unknown origin)

 DMSO is an accepted treatment for interstitial cystitis; however, more studies are needed to establish this use.

 Dimethylsulfoxide (DMSO) is a widely used chemical solvent because of its high polarity.
 It is also used in the laboratories as a cryopreservative.
 DMSO is readily absorbed by the skin and has been studied as a vehicle for topical drugs.
 It is thought to have analgesic and anti-inflammatory properties and has been used topically to relieve pain and to treat arthritis.

 Small scale studies conducted in the early 1980s suggested that DMSO may help relieve peripheral neuropathy (1) and post-thoracotomy pain (2).
 But a systematic review of DMSO reported a lack of definitive evidence against osteoarthritis (3) and painful bladder syndrome/interstitial cystitis (4) (5) (14).

 DMSO has been used to prevent or treat extravasations of chemotherapeutic agents (6) (7).
 It may also slow down the progression of cancer cells; however, data are inconsistent (2) (8).

 DMSO has been shown to cause neural damage in animals (9).
-Topical application of DMSO leads to a strong garlic taste in the mouth (10).
+Topical application results in a strong garlic taste in the mouth (10).
 Intravesical DMSO is an approved prescription drug for the treatment of interstitial cystitis.
-DMSO is not approved for use in other forms due to lack of studies analyzing its efficacy and potential toxicities.
+DMSO is not approved for use in other forms due to lack of efficacy and safety data.